PanDav1d/touch-tales/README.md

 ## Features

 - **Interactive Canvas:** Swipe through your messages on a dynamic canvas, creating a personalized storytelling experience.
 Let messages stand out with simple Markdown.
+You can also decide when your loved ones should be able to swipe furhter by adding a timer.

 - **Media Integration:** Easily add images to your messages to make them visually appealing and meaningful.
 For better effects, use transparent PNG images and try to match the wallpaper with the images.